 Ingredients

-- 2 cups (500ml) water / kombu dashi
+- 2 cups water / kombu dashi

-- 2 cups (500ml) water / kombu dashi
+- 2 cups water / kombu dashi

-- 0.09 oz.
-(2.5g) bonito flakes
+- ¼ cup bonito flakes (katsuobushi)

-For All-purpose Dashi (suitable for daily use)
+All-purpose dashi (suitable for daily use):

-- 2 cups (500ml) water / kombu dashi
+- 2 cups water / kombu dashi

-- 0.18 oz.
-(5g) bonito flakes
+- ½ cup bonito flakes (katsuobushi)

-- 3 cups (750ml) water / kombu dashi
+- 3 cups water / kombu dashi

 Instructions

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

-When Making All-purpose Dashi (suitable for daily use)
+All-purpose dashi (suitable for daily use):

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

 Notes